 A name is the cornerstone of your business… it sets the stage for your branding and identity.
 Just imagine if Target still went by its original name – The Dayton Dry Goods Company.
 If you’re about to start a business (or maybe are thinking about rebranding an existing business), you’ve probably been brainstorming for the perfect name.

-Here are a few tips to help you find the right name and make sure it’s legally yours to use.
+Here are a few tips to help you name your business and make sure it’s legally yours to use:

 How to register and protect your business name

 Once you’ve picked the perfect name for your business, you’ll want to make sure that it’s legally yours (and yours alone) to use in the state or county you plan to conduct your business in.
 There are a few ways you can register a business name: